|

 Take advantage of these sales!
 If you don’t want to fight the crowd, shop online.

-#38 Online shopping
+#38 Online Shopping

 In general, online shopping will definitely save you time.
 Take a little time to do comparison shopping to get the best deals.

-#39 Gift wrapping station
+#39 Gift Wrapping Station

+Set up an area with all gift wrapping needs.
 If at all possible, wrap gifts as you get them.

 Decorations